Nebukam/mkfont/docs/_sources/docs/shortcuts.md

 layout: page
 parent: Documentation
 title: Shortcuts
-subtitle: MkFont shortcuts, do they do things, let's find out!
+subtitle: MkFont shortcuts, what do they do, do they do things, let's find out!
 #summary: Summary it is!
 splash: icons/icon_action.svg
 preview_img: previews/shortcuts.png